gustavoguichard/giseledemenezes/wp-content/plugins/search-meter/readme.txt

 * Remove notice messages when debugging.

 = 2.7 =
-* Don't show duplicated recent searches
+* Don't show duplicated recent searches.
-* Add filter list so that search terms with certain words will not show up in recent and popular search lists
+* Add filter list so that search terms with certain words will not show up in recent and popular search lists.
-* Search links work whether or not fancy permalinks are enabled
+* Search links work whether or not fancy permalinks are enabled.
-* Administrator can decide who is allowed to see full statistics
+* Administrator can decide who is allowed to see full statistics.
-* Requires WordPress 2.3 or later
+* Requires WordPress 2.3 or later.

 = 2.6 =
-* Use UTF8 when creating tables
+* Use UTF8 when creating tables.
-* Fix PHP 5.3 incompatibility
+* Fix PHP 5.3 incompatibility.
-* Widgets now conform to WordPress 2.8 standards
+* Widgets now conform to WordPress 2.8 standards.

 = 2.5 =
-* Improve formatting on the Options page
+* Improve formatting on the Options page.
-* Fix database error caused by duplicate searches
+* Fix database error caused by duplicate searches.
 * Users of Search Meter version 1 will need to deactivate and reactivate the plugin to use version 2.5.

 = 2.4 =
 * Fix the links to the Statistics and Options pages, which broke in WordPress 2.7.

 = 2.3 =
-* Improve widget display and add controls to specify the number of searches to show
+* Improve widget display and add controls to specify the number of searches to show.
-* Add option to hide donation buttons
+* Add option to hide donation buttons.

 = 2.2 =
-* Add widgets for Recent Searches and Popular Searches
+* Add widgets for Recent Searches and Popular Searches.
-* Fix table creation problem on WordPress 2.2.1
+* Fix table creation problem on WordPress 2.2.1.
-* Add donation buttons (thanks for your consideration)
+* Add donation buttons (thanks for your consideration).

 = 2.1 =
-* Improve search count accuracy
+* Improve search count accuracy.

 = 2.0 =
-* Add Recent Searches page and template tag
+* Add Recent Searches page and template tag.
-* Make search counts more accurate: correctly count multi-page searches and searches with no referer [sic]
+* Make search counts more accurate: correctly count multi-page searches and searches with no referer [sic].
 * Popular Searches tag allows number of results to be specified.

 = 1.1 =
-* Various improvements
+* Various improvements.

 = 1.0 =
-* Initial public release
+* Initial public release.